 You have reached the home page of YA author, Karen Bass.

-Graffiti Knight has been shortlisted for the CLA 2014 Young Adult Book Award!
-See the full shortlist here: CLA press release.
+Graffiti Knight has won the CLA 2014 Young Adult Book of the Year Award!
+See the announcement here: CLA press release.

 Kirkus Reviews says of Graffiti Knight: ”… a gripping page-turner … Highly recommended.”
 Go here to read the full review.